 Facebook Ads Account Insights

-After you’ve created both your Facebook Ads Account and your Pixel, you might be itching to start your campaigns.
+After you’ve created both your Facebook Ads Account, you might be itching to start your campaigns.
 So how do you structure your Facebook Ads campaign?
 Understanding the campaign structure is key because a solid campaign is the basic foundation for a successful sales and marketing strategy.

 To give you a better understanding of Facebook Ads, here’re a few main things you need to know to navigate your Facebook Ads dashboard with no extra hassle.